Message to any Professional Engineer or a Mechanical

 A.5 Check out all load cases.
 Take into account a portion of the dead load and a portion of the two wind

 A.6 Check out the building reaction loads when the door is in the open position.
 Check out the reaction loads for the four load cases when the door is in the open position.

-A.7 However, when engineering analysis clearly demonstrates that wind conditions will result in a substantial
+A.7 Engineering analysis clearly demonstrates that wind conditions will result in a substantial amount

 of load being applied to the building by the door.